megatux/jekyll-blog/_posts/2019-10-04-intro-to-roda.markdown

 ---
 ## Introduction

-There are several &quot;_lightweight_&quot; Ruby web &amp; API libraries out there.
+There are several "_lightweight_" Ruby web &amp; API libraries out there.
 _Sinatra_ is probably the most known but there are others that are newer, faster, cleaner, more flexible and/or better maintained.

 One of those is [_Roda_](https://roda.jeremyevans.net), created by Jeremy Evans, the creator of the Sequel gem.
 It started as a Cuba fork but then evolved a lot.
 It is specially notably by its speed and plugin system, shared characteristics with its sibling Sequel gem, where everything can be overridden.

-It is auto-defined as a &quot;_Routing tree web toolkit_&quot;.
+It is auto-defined as a "_Routing tree web toolkit_".
 Why is that?
 Because of the way the routes are defined &amp; run.
 Let me show you an example:

 ```ruby
 require "roda"